 For 2 people

-~2/3 pound skinless wild salmon (I opt for the thicker end) in a well blended mixture of:
+~2/3 pound skinless wild salmon. pin bones removed (I opt for the thicker end, and usually cook with skin on), in a well blended mixture of:

 1 T red miso